-English Setters are naturally hunter dogs and do not require any formal training.
-However, you can still teach them basic and hunting commands to ensure they can do their job properly.
-Here are some training methods you can use.
-Follow these steps to train your English setter.
-You can also read our article on crate training your new puppy.
-There are a number of benefits to this training method.
-You will have a well-trained and well-behaved dog in no time.
+English Setters naturally have hunting instincts and don’t need formal training. **But**, teaching them basic and hunting commands helps them do their job well. **Here** are some training methods to try.
+Follow these steps to train your English Setter effectively.
+Also, check out our guide on crate training your new pup.
+This method offers **many benefits** and ensures you’ll have a well-trained, well-behaved dog quickly.

 How To Train An English Setter